barimale/EntityFrameworkCore.DbContextScope.Extension/README.md

-# EntityFrameworkCore.DbContextScope.Extension
+# [Forked] EntityFrameworkCore.DbContextScope.Extension
 It is just a POC.
 CallContext, for .NETCoreApp3.0, was replaced by MimicCallContext which is based on AsyncLocal mechanism.

-# TODOs
-Create dummy dbcontext and use it in UT projects.
+It is not synchronized with the original source.